ducay-aristotle/ClassWork_Spring2020/README.md

 **Prior to using Java I have experience with using C# to work in the Unity Engine.
 While using unity I have made a total of 2 personal games and 1 personal group game using the Unreal Engine.
 A practice exercise of sorts to get me a bit more familiar with using C# in the Unity engine and using blueprints within the Unreal Engine.
 I also have experience using Unreal Engine's blueprinting system.**

-**Added Some Python assignments, showing a litle fundamental experience**
+**Added Some Python assignments, showing a little fundamental experience**